Heat-resistant glue solves sticky problem for architects

 Rising up like gigantic metallic mushrooms (as it has been described) the Parasols began in 2004 as an international ideas competition conducted by the Sevilla Urban Planning Agency.
 It is hoped to be completed this year.
 The site began as a large covered market square known as the Plaza de la Encarnacion in 1842 before the stalls were knocked down in 1973 and replaced with a car park.
 It wasn’t until an archaeological dig in the 1990s – during planned construction of an underground carpark – that the site was given a change of direction.

+The square is now playing host to some pioneering construction techniques (along with its eye-catching design), because conventional mechanical joining methods were ruled out for structural reasons.
+They have been replaced with somewhat adventurous glued in threaded rods to connect even the load-bearing structural components that consist of finely-wrought laminated veneer lumber beams.
 As a typical Seville summer is bathed in relentless sunshine which keeps the mercury constantly extremely high, finding a glue that wouldn’t melt in the heat – and hence lose its ability to keep the structure together – was a job given to researchers from the Fraunhofer Institute who have been working on behalf of the building inspection authorities to determine how close the thermal load is likely to come to this limit.

 “We ascertained the temperatures that might occur at the site and used simulations to determine the temperature this would trigger within the construction materials,” explains head of department at WKI, Dirk Kruse.
 “Our results revealed that the temperatures in the adhesive could potentially reach almost 60°C, which is obviously too close to the limit for comfort.”